 Sign-Up Deadline: None

-Players can register at any time during the season, but must be registered before playing in a match.
+Players can register at any time during the season, but must be registered before playing in a match or risk having all games won by the player deleted.
+Captains are responsible for ensuring all players have been registered before playing.
 There is a two match minimum to qualify to play at national qualifiers.

 What Divisions (levels of play) are offered?